Cluster varieties from Legendrian knots: Alternating Legendrians

+\begin{remark} We could have chosen other local models.
+This one is designed to be readily compatible with our description of the square move --- see Proposition \ref{prop:squaremovesurgery}. \end{remark}

-\begin{remark} If we isotope $\Lambda$ so that at each crossing both strands are tangent to the graph $\Gamma$ to all orders, hence nontransverse to each other, we can arrange the conjugate Lagrangian $L$ so that its intersection with the zero section is exactly $\Gamma$.
-To do this we choose $m$ so that on the white regions $\log(m)$ is equal to zero along $\Gamma$ and decreases monotonically to $-\infty$ towards the boundary of $L$ (so the preimage of $(-R,0])$ retracts onto $\Gamma$ for all $R$).
-In particular the critical locus of $\log(m)$ on the white regions is exactly $\Gamma$.
-Likewise, we ask that on the black regions $\log(m)$ is zero along $\Gamma$ and increases monotonically to $\infty$ towards the boundary.
-We no longer insist $\log(m)$ be defined on the exceptional arcs, but still the complement of the exceptional arcs is embedded into $T^*\Sigma$ as the graph of $d\log(m)$.
-Then by the tangency conditions on the strands of $\Phi$ taking a closure embeds the exceptional arcs as the conormal lines to $\Gamma$ at the crossings.
-It is clear that $L$ is exact since it retracts onto its intersection with the zero section, where the Liouville form is zero.
-We do not elaborate on tameness or gradings explicitly, though a tame \emph{perturbation} is supplied since a Lagrangian of this type can be perturbed to one constructed as in Proposition \ref{prop:fukobj} above. \end{remark}
+\begin{remark} If we isotope $\Lambda$ so that at each crossing both strands are tangent to the graph $\Gamma$ to all orders, hence nontransverse to each other, we can arrange a conjugate Lagrangian embedding of $L$ such that its intersection with the zero section is exactly $\Gamma$.
+To do this we choose $f \in C^\infty(B \cup W)$ so that on the white regions it is equal to $0$ along $\Gamma$ and increases monotonically to $\infty$ towards the boundary of $L$ (so the preimage of $(R,\infty)$ retracts onto $\Gamma$ for all $R$).
+In particular the critical locus of $f$ on the white regions is exactly $\Gamma$.
+Likewise, we ask that on the black regions $f$ is zero along $\Gamma$ and decreases monotonically to $-\infty$ towards the boundary.
+Then the tangency condition at the crossing implies that the graph of $df$ above $B \cup W$ has as its closure a conjugate Lagrangian filling of $\Lambda$ -- the exceptional arcs are embedded as the conormal lines to $\Gamma$ at the crossings.
+It is clear that $L$ is exact since it retracts onto its intersection with the zero section, where the Liouville form is zero. \end{remark}